 Learn Whether You Should Fight or Negotiate With The Prosecutor For Your Criminal Case in Lancaster, CA Courthouse

 This is probably one of the first questions you want to answer if you’ve got a pending criminal case in Lancaster.
 The reason this is so important is because it will dictate what your strategy is going to be moving forward.
-Our California criminal defense lawyers are proving a review below.

 So, a lot of times I will sit down with my clients and one of the first things that we’re talking about is, do the prosecutors have the evidence to prove the case against you; or do the prosecutors not have the evidence to prove the case against you, and therefore, we’re going to take the case to jury trial.

 Basically, how I break this tie — how I figure this out — is I ask the client whether or not they believe they’ve done anything wrong or criminal, and if they do, then we’re going to try to figure out a way to resolve the case if the government actually has the evidence against them.

 If on the other hand, the government either doesn’t have the evidence against them, or they have the evidence but the evidence is murky and there’s another side of the story and the client says that they’re innocent, then obviously that’s the type of case that we’re going to fight in a jury trial.

 So, we want to sit down and evaluate that right from the beginning, and people say why are we looking at that now, it’s the beginning of the case?
 The answer is, if we’re even going to consider fighting the case we need to know what our chances are in a jury trial.

 Because that is the ultimate weapon that you have in a Lancaster criminal case, and that is taking your case to jury trial, showing 12 members of the community that you’re innocent and getting a not-guilty verdict.